luruk-hai/pushwave-client/README.md

 ---

+## Dashboard

+- The PushWave dashboard is live: go to https://pushwave.dev/ and log in to manage audiences, templates, one-off sends, and scheduled campaigns.
+- The SDK handles token collection and attaches attestation data so your dashboard campaigns can target real devices.

+---

 ## Notifications (expo-notifications)

 - The SDK retrieves the user’s Expo push token.
 If the user denies notification permission, no push will be delivered and the token may not be available depending on platform/permission.